otreva/personal-assistant/readme.md

 ### 7. Verify configuration and inventory Slack channels

-Use the **Inventory Slack Channels** button in the Slack Workspace card to fetch all available channels and persist their metadata to state.
-The results appear inline and respect the allowlist configured in the **Polling Behaviour** section.
+Use the **Inventory Slack Channels** button in the Slack Workspace card to refresh the cached channel metadata.
+The results appear inline and complement the Slack search query configured in the **Polling Behaviour** section, which determines which messages Personal Assistant ingests.

 ### 8. Backfill the last year of history